Who is Bernard Arnault?

 Arnault is the face behind LVMH (Louis Vuitton Moët Hennessy), a luxury empire that includes not just the three iconic brands in the company’s name but also such revered fashion houses as Christian Dior, Fendi and Givenchy.

-And just this past January, his company acquired Tiffany & Co. for $15.8 billion.
+Other brands you may recognize include Dom Pérignon champagne, Sephora cosmetics — and just this past January, his company acquired Tiffany & Co. for $15.8 billion.

 His father, Jean Arnault, made his fortune in construction, and the younger Arnault started his career working for him, eventually taking over as president in 1979.

 Five years later, for $15 million, he bought up Boussac Saint-Frères, a company whose assets included Christian Dior.
 Then, in 1988, he maneuvered to take a majority stake in LVMH.

 By the mid-’90s, LVMH’s value had multiplied 15 times over, and sales and profits increased fivefold.

 How did he become the world’s richest man?

 Forbes’ list of top billionaires has long been populated by American names, but Arnault made it into the top 10 back in 2005.

 He inched his way to the top five by 2018, and a year later, he clinched the top three with a $76 billion fortune.